 T cells are a type of white blood cell that are a key component of the immune system.
 They circulate around the body looking for any potentially harmful, infected or abnormal cells (e.g. cancer cells).
-Every cell in our body has a number of different proteins on their surface in various quantities, sometimes referred to as receptors or markers.
-The presence or absence of certain protein markers allow T cells to differentiate between harmful and healthy cells.
+Every cell in our body has a number of different proteins on its surface in various quantities, sometimes referred to as receptors or markers.
+The presence or absence of certain protein markers allows T cells to differentiate between harmful and healthy cells.
 Once the T cell identifies a harmful cell, it attaches to the cell (using the protein marker) and either kills the harmful cell directly or sends out a signal to the immune system to kill the cell.

 How do CAR-T cells work?

-CAR-T cells are T cells which have been designed to target a specific protein marker known to be present on cancer cells.
+CAR-T cells are T cells that have been designed to target a specific protein marker known to be present on cancer cells.
 Therefore, CAR-T cells work just like a normal T cell but with a specific target in mind.

 Are there any CAR-T cells being developed to treat myeloma?

 There are over 10 different types of CAR-T cells being developed to treat myeloma.
 However, these treatments are still in the early stages of development.
 Most of the CAR-T cells being developed to treat myeloma target a protein marker called BCMA.

-The results from early phase clinical trials have shown promise with good response rates and manageable safety.
-However, the duration of response is less than observed in other types of cancers and there are still some concerns about toxicity.
+The results from clinical trials have shown promise with good response rates and manageable safety.
+However, the duration of response is less than observed in other types of cancers.

 Are there any CAR-T cell treatments available in the UK?

 CAR-T cell therapy is not routinely available for myeloma patients in the UK.
-There are only two early phase (Phase 1 or 2) clinical trials evaluating CAR-T cell therapy for myeloma in the UK.
+There are some clinical trials evaluating CAR-T cell treatment for myeloma in the UK.
 Clinical trials have strict recruitment criteria and at the moment most CAR-T trials are only suitable for high-risk or heavily pretreated relapsed and/or refractory (not responding to treatment) myeloma patients.